QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 ## Trust and Security

 Multi-Agent Collaborations and interactions can be break down into 4 typical scenarios:
-"Black Box" Problem: AI decisions can be opaque, making it hard for human operators to audit or trust automated actions.
-Skill Gap: There is a significant shortage of professionals with the cross-disciplinary expertise needed for both networking and AI development.

 o Human operator-> AI Agent-> APIs/Tools/APIs/LLMs